kumar045/Eye-Control-Musc-Player-/README.md

 # Eye-Control-Musc-Player
 You can control music player with your eyes like playing, pausing, unpausing and stoping music just using your movement of your eyes by blinking, seeing left, seeing right and seeing center in webcam

-Developed eye control music player using Opencv and face land mark detection model
+Developed eye control music player using OpenCV and face land mark detection model